aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     Now that our app can connect to the chat server and display its connection status, let’s implement the ability to send messages.

     When we send a message, we won’t receive it back ourselves, so one of the things we must do is to add it to our local message list manually.
-Since we’ll also have to do this when we receive a message from someone else, let’s first create a function we can use for both these purposes:
+Since we’ll also have to do this when we receive a message from someone else, let’s first create a function we can use for both these purposes.
+Place the following code after the line that starts with `const element = …` in your script:

     ```js
     // Helper: display a message object.